XeroKimo/MoWin2/README.md

   static HICON SmallIcon(HINSTANCE instance);
 };
 ```
 Once a class was defined, a window can now be created by doing the following `MoWin::Window<MainApp> window();` where the constructor has similar params to CreateWindow, and then extra params to initialize `<MainApp>` as the class passed in to the window is directly associated as the window class and contains an instance of one.
-The window class instance will first be initialized followed by the window, if the class instance requires the window handle for anything, they can get it as early as a NonClientCreate event
+The window will be initialized first, followed by the class data.
+Since the class data is initialized after, all events during the creation of the window are currently lost.